TRossen89/Portfolio/README.md

 #### Java, JPA
 [View Repository](https://github.com/TRossen89/tobias-rossen-backend)

 A RESTful backend service designed to support a personal homepage that showcases my work.
-The API provides endpoints for project information, tags, video presentations, and more.
+The API will provide endpoints for project information, tags, video presentations, and more.
 The structure is inspired by several backend projects I built during my studies.

   **STATUS:** In development.